BDC Hamburger Icon

 Open row

-In recent years, biometric technology has become a more sophisticated replacement for traditional authentication methods, like text-based credentials and signatures.
+In recent years, biometric technology has become a more sophisticated replacement for traditional authentication methods, such as text-based credentials and signatures.
 Businesses are taking advantage of the ability to authenticate the physical characteristics unique to a person, which has caused an increased demand for these innovative and effective security solutions.

 What are biometrics?